Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Central AC units have a long way since the halcyon days of the 1960s and 1970s.
 Modern units boast all kinds of modern features that go way beyond smart device integration.
 For instance, many new central air conditioning systems boast multi-zone cooling.
 What does this mean?
 It means you can set different temperatures for different rooms.
 This helps save on energy bills, as you can simply turn off the AC to rooms that are barely used.
 Some newer models also eschew ducts entirely.

 Maintaining your central unit is fairly easy, just hire a pro for an annual inspection and keep on top of the air filters.
 In general, you should clean or replace your air filters every two to three months.
+You should also know how to clean a central air unit to keep it running optimally.

 How does an air conditioner work?